advanced-security/codeql-qtil/README.md

 _Note: this class is effectively the same as `Qtil::InfInstance<string>::Type`, but uses the member `str()` to get the underlying string instead of the member `inst()`._

 ### Locations

+Location types in CodeQL are different types across languages.
+To use these classes, import `qtil.lang` (for instance, `qtil.cpp`).

+**StringLocation**: A class that supports the codification of any location as a string, which the CodeQL engine will use as a location when selected by a query.
+Also includes support to turn existing locations into strings with `StringToLocation`, and support to finitize them at the point where a query no longer must deal with an infinite set using the `Finitize` module.

+**OptionalLocation**: A class that works much like `Option<Location>`, but that also implements the `hasLocation()` predicate which the CodeQL engine expects of a location.
+Allows queries to select placeholder locations that may or may not exist.

+**NullLocation**: An empty location.

 ### Performance